How to become an advertising account planner

 - working towards this role

-You could do a degree in:
+To become an advertising account planner, you could do a degree in:

 - advertising and marketing